bkircher/python-rpm-spec/README.md

 Here is a list of alternatives to this library:

 - [packit/specfile](https://github.com/packit/specfile) - Allows parsing and, different to python-rpm-spec, the manipulation of spec files.
 Part of packit.
-Actively developed as of Mar 2023.
+Actively developed as of March 2023.
 - If you are on a Linux system that has the RPM package manager installed, consider using system tools like
   - `rpmspec(8)` from rpm-build package.
 Example: `rpmspec --parse foo.spec` will parse a spec file to stdout, expanding all the macros installed on the system.
 Still relies on `$HOME/rpmbuild` to work.
   - `rpmdev-spectool(1)` from rpmdevtools package.
 Example: `spectool --get-files foo.spec` will download all sources and patches from a spec file.

-  The parsers are probably more up to date and less buggy than this library.
+  The parsers of those system tools are probably more up to date and less buggy than this library.

 ## Development